sommeil paradoxal

 Sleep and snoring

-Snoring is a loud sound emitted when air passes through the airways.
-There are several causes that cause snoring such as being overweight, consumption of alcohol and tobacco, medication (taking sleeping pills) , nasal congestion, slanted nasal septum, sleeping position, etc...
+Snoring is a noisy sound made when air passes through the airways.
+There are many causes of snoring, including excess weight, alcohol and tobacco consumption, medication (sleeping pills), nasal congestion, an angled nasal septum, sleeping position, etc..

-The snoring can occur during the different phases of sleep.
-At the time of deep sleep it may be more intense unlike REM sleep which at that time may cease.
-Depending on the sleep phase, snoring can change, but it is best to first determine the cause.
-We must not neglect sleep apnea which is quite common.
+Snoring can occur during different phases of sleep.
+Deep sleep may be more intense, unlike REM sleep, which may cease at this point.
+Depending on the sleep phase, snoring may change, but it's best to determine the cause first: Sleep apnea which is fairly widespread.

-Sleep is an important step for humans.
-Whether from birth to adulthood, it is therefore necessary to have a good quality of life in order to have a good quality of sleep and to be in good health.
+Sleep is an important stage for human beings.
+From birth to adulthood, a good quality of life is essential for good sleep and good health.

 Say stop to sleep apnea and snoring!